How Long Does Alcohol Withdrawal Last?

 - Those with a history of seizures

-- People that have previously experienced alcohol withdrawal
+- People who have previously experienced alcohol withdrawal

 - Heavy drinkers